 Turkey chili cornbread skillet is a one-pan dinner that comes together in a cast iron skillet, leaving you less dishes to wash.
 Not only is it quick and easy to make, it’s delicious, too!

-I completely appreciate cooks who create recipes based on seasonal foods and cook with what's fresh from their garden, but there's just something special about chili for me.
-It could be 105 degrees in the shade and I still wouldn't turn down a bowl full of that spicy comfort food.
+I completely appreciate cooks who create recipes based on the weather, using whatever ingredients are in season.
+But, there’s just something special about chili for me.
+It could be 105 degrees in the shade and I still wouldn’t turn down a bowl full of that spicy comfort food.
 Especially if it’s chili served with carbs, like my turkey chili cornbread skillet.

-This recipe is double happiness for me because cornbread is another one of my favorite foods and there's a comfy blanket of it over the turkey chili that's hiding underneath.
-See that chili trying to peek out up there?
-I seeeee you, beautiful chili!
+This recipe is double happiness for me, because cornbread is another one of my favorite foods, and there’s a comfy blanket of it over the turkey chili that’s hiding underneath.

-When I was growing up, I think my mom made casseroles and one pot dishes more than any woman on our block.
-The fact that there were 6 growing kids and a stocky husband waiting for dinner must have fueled her desire to get in and out of the kitchen quickly.
-She, like me, adored pulling odds and ends and leftovers out of the fridge and creating masterpiece dinners from them.
-Mom would have rocked the Chopped baskets!
+I think my mom made casseroles and one pot dishes more than any woman living on our street.
+Six growing kids and a husband waiting for dinner probably fueled her desire to get dinner made quickly.
+Mom was queen of pulling leftovers out of the fridge to create masterpiece casserole dinners from them.
+She would have rocked the ingredient baskets on Chopped!

 - 1 pound lean ground turkey

 - 1/2 cup red or yellow onion coarsely chopped

 - 1 jalapeno pepper seeded, membrane removed, and finely diced

 - 1 ounce (1 square) unsweetened chocolate (I used Baker's)